IBS or anxiety? 3 simple ways to find out…

 Don’t worry, reader.
 I’ll go first… 😉

-If you’ve followed me for a while, you may have heard me gassing (pun intended) about a time I once found myself with such debilitating belly pain that I ended up in A+E. When what I thought was a hernia ended up being trapped wind (!)
-I began thinking about other IBS symptoms I’d been experiencing and set to work on diligently “fixing” my diet.
-But when that didn’t even seem to change anything, it finally clicked.
+If you’ve followed me for a while, you may have heard me gassing (pun intended) about the time I once found myself with such debilitating belly pain that I ended up in A+E and couldn’t go on stage that night.
+It was so bad, I thought it must be a hernia, only to be told by the brusque A&E lady that it was in fact trapped wind… From then (after I got over the embarrassment) I began thinking about other IBS symptoms I’d been experiencing and set to work diligently “fixing” my diet.

 So here’s 3 simple things you can try too: